 The most important part of a product page, aside from the buy button, is the product image.
 People always want to see what they’re buying.
 You could write the best product description in the world, but if there’s no picture, odds are sales will be slim.

-With AliExpress, everyone imports the same product images.
-However, a little trick I like to do, which is a bit more work, is Photoshop the AliExpress image into a different design.
+When dropshipping, everyone can import the same product images.
+However, a little trick I like to do, which is a bit more work, is Photoshop the image into a different design.
 You can purchase mock-ups from ThemeForest.net, CreativeMarket.com or similar websites.
 For example, if you’re selling tablets, you might buy a desk mock-up and Photoshop the tablet onto the image.
 If you’re selling dinnerware, you might buy a stylized mock-up with elegant flowers.
 If you’re selling art, you might buy wall backgrounds and Photoshop the picture onto different wall styles or colors so that people can better envision it for their home.

 If mock-ups don’t work well for your niche, you can use a stock photo to create a unique background for your image or play with different background colors to give it that extra pop.

 Once you’ve taken your images to the next level, you’ll want to put your branding somewhere on the picture so to help prevent copying.
 You can keep it subtle by having your logo watermarked on the bottom corner.
 Plus, you’ll be able to search your image in Google to see who else has stolen your design since you’ll actually own it

 2. Product Videos

 Most Oberlo stores don’t take advantage of video on their stores.
 In the beginning, you could create product videos by showing a slideshow of the product images you’ve imported while you talk about the benefits of each product to the viewer.
 Some people would rather listen to audio than read the product description.

 As your business grows, you can email former customers and ask them to do a video review for social proof.
 You can provide them with a special discount code with their name (i.e. AMANDAJONES) which also incentives future purchases as well.